andrewjpascual/Active-Directory/README.md

 ## Challenges
 1. Cost of this home lab.
 I kept this lab up online for about a week and it cost about $34.
 I was able to get a free $300 credit for servers by signing up through the MyDFIR Referral (Vultr referral link below)

-2. Shufflr bugs.
-I kept running into authentication and indexing errors on the Shufflr application (first image in the gallery).
+2. Shuffler bugs.
+I kept running into authentication and indexing errors on the Shuffler application (first image in the gallery).
 Most of this was either resolved by refreshing the page or reloading the workflow.
 I suspect it was due to caching and since I would test different parts of the workflow individually, this may have caused such errors.

 <!-- CONTACT -->
 ## Contact